Low-Cost, High-Connectivity, Resilience

 While there is no shortage of radio in Uganda, it is broadcast from towns and can easily have a million listeners.
 The only advertisers are national (beer and telecommunications), the rural poor never participate in programs.

 In June 2015, after over a year of code and hardware development, we launched four stations in rural Northern Uganda.
 Our stations are focused on communities of a few thousand to ten thousand people.
 Because we use a "call out" method, where callers aren't charged for participating, many more people feel comfortable joining in to talk shows and asking questions.
-Local program hosts use only their own phone to participate, and
+Local program hosts use only their own phone to participate, and aren't charged.
+Because the RootIO cloud purchases all the phone credit, we get a massive discount, and costs to the community are trivial.

 Our Next Stations